zeitgeistpm/documentation/docs/learn/market-creation-guide.md

 [^1] Zeitgeist currently doesn't allow markets with a duration of more than a year.

-For example, "Will SpaceX send a manned mission to Marks by 2030?" requires participants to lock up funds for a significant time period.
+For example, "Will SpaceX send a manned mission to Mars by 2030?" requires participants to lock up funds for a significant time period.
 If the base asset against which the bets are taken is a speculative asset itself, this bears incalculable risks for those who hold outcome tokens.